Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 {{\mathcal{N}}} {\tag*{$\square$}}

-The goal of this section is to first formalize the production constrained Bayesian selection problem, and then propose a PTAS for the optimal online policy for maximizing social-welfare.
-On our way to achieve this goal, we will discuss an exponential-sized dynamic program and how it can also be written as a linear program.
-We further relax this linear program and explore how it can be rounded to a feasible online policy without a considerable loss in expected social-welfare.
-The combination of these two ideas gives us our first polynomial time approximation scheme.
+In this section we formalize the production constrained Bayesian selection, a special case of laminar matroid Bayesian selection problem and then propose a PTAS for the optimal online policy for maximizing social-welfare.
+Similar to \Cref{sec:laminar}, to obtain our results we present an exponential-sized dynamic program that characterizes the optimum online policy and show how it can be written as a linear program.
+We then relax this linear program and explore how it can be rounded to a feasible online policy without considerable loss in expected social-welfare.
+In this section we leverage the special structure of this problem to go beyond constant depth.